Championchess/phy-sd/README.md

 ## Citation
-Please cite our paper if you use the code/model/dataset of this github.
+Please cite our papers if you use the code/model/dataset of this github.
 ```
-@article{zhan24physd,
-author       = "Guanqi Zhan and Chuanxia Zheng and Weidi Xie and Andrew Zisserman",
+@article{zhan2023does,
-title        = "What Does Stable Diffusion Know about the 3D Scene?",
+  title={What Does Stable Diffusion Know about the 3D Scene?},
-booktitle    = "arXiv",
-year         = "2024",
+  author={Zhan, Guanqi and Zheng, Chuanxia and Xie, Weidi and Zisserman, Andrew},
+  journal={arXiv preprint arXiv:2310.06836},
+  year={2023}
+}
+@inproceedings{zhan2024general,
+  title={A general protocol to probe large vision models for 3d physical understanding},
+  author={Zhan, Guanqi and Zheng, Chuanxia and Xie, Weidi and Zisserman, Andrew},
+  booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems},
+  year={2024}
 }
 ```